-While innovation usually happens in isolation, the possibility increases multi-fold with team-cooperation.
+While innovation usually happens in isolation, the possibility increases multifold with team collaboration.
 When it comes to fostering innovation, some essential patterns of communication are a boon.
-Leaders can build hubs where workers can hang-out and share ideas freely.
-With more approaches around, better become the chances of hitting the moon.
+Leaders can build hubs where workers can hang out and share ideas freely.
+The more you foster team communication and collaboration, the better the chances of striking gold.

-To achieve goals such as a product release contest among employees could prove helpful.
-However, you have to be cautious about creating an extremely aggressive work environment.
+Contests and hackathons among employees can help fuel innovation.
+However, careful to keep it fun and light to avoid creating an aggressive work environment.
 Employees might be reluctant to speak up, assuming that their idea might get stolen.
 Instead, promote the value of teamwork.
-Say, during a project launch, asking employees to come with ideas on components might help.
+For example, during a project launch, ask employees to come up with ideas on helpful components or features.

-Innovation cannot evolve if employees are burdened with their everyday tasks for long hours.
+Innovation cannot happen if you don’t make room for it.
+Employees already overburdened with work can’t take time to explore new ideas.
 The most creative phase is when people are busy but not overburdened.
 Ensure that your business is staffed sufficiently.
-It is for employees to have the positive energy and mental space to be innovative.
+It is a must for employees to have enough energy and mental space to be innovative.

 5. Be Available

-Do you hold-up in the corner with other managers quite often?
-If so, then use that time to interact with your team.
+Do you often hole up in a corner with other managers?
+Instead, use that time to interact with your team.
 For the team to genuinely co-operate, they require your collaboration, counsel, and engagement.
 Ensure that you’re approachable and friendly.
-Take a step farther and give words of encouragement.
-Tell them that you are happy and always available to your team.
+Take a step further and give words of encouragement.
+Practice an open-door policy and always be available to your team.

 6. Maximize Diversity

-The more is the diversity in points-of-views, the more innovative your work experience becomes.
-You can introduce employees to new concepts and novel ways of thinking with job rotation.
-Ensure that the team interacts and co-operates with people from different backgrounds and generations.
-Hiring new employees, having different backgrounds, would help.
-Maximize diversity, and you shall be able to maximize innovation.
+The more diversity in points-of-view, the more innovative your team will be.
+Use job rotation to introduce employees to new concepts and novel ways of thinking.
+Ensure that the team interacts and coordinates with people from different backgrounds and generations.
+Maximize diversity and you maximize innovation.

 7. Implement Innovation Reward System

-When you promote creativity, it comes under the notice of other employees.
-They get encouraged to do something innovative and emulate their behavior.
+When you reward creativity, your team notices.
+It encourages them to do something innovative and fosters greater team creativity.
 It is essential to recognize individuals in your team that exhibit innovation readily.
 You can also implement a reward system to show you appreciate the innovative ideas.
-It shall help in making the workplace a more creative place.
+It helps make the workplace a more creative space.

-The reason why employees don’t provide suggestions is that they are worried about the reaction.
-Nobody likes his thoughts shot down instantly or becoming a butt of jokes.
-Create an environment that makes people confident about brainstorming actively.
-Even if an employee says an obvious thing, appreciate him for putting effort.
+The reason why employees don’t suggest new ideas is that they often worry about the reaction they’ll get.
+Nobody likes to be ridiculed or shot down for suggesting a “dumb idea.”
+Create an environment that makes people confident about actively brainstorming.
+Even if an employee says something obvious, appreciate them for making an effort.
 Employees should have a channel to put their suggestions in writing.
 It is for those who are hesitant to discuss within a group.
-The entire team should know that inputs in any form are welcome.
+The entire team should know that input in any form is welcome.

-Customer service doesn’t end with your final invoice.
-It would help if you let your team face clients to know about their evolving journeys.
-How does your product fit in their own lives?
-How its experience can be improved further?
-What other issues they have?
-What innovative stuff they should do to make their life easier and more flexible?
-Let your team interact with your customers with open questions.
-Let them think of ways adding value to the money of your customer.
-You shall soon be having a plethora of new ideas.
+Innovation often occurs when you let your team interface with clients to learn more about the end-user’s journey.
+How does your product fit into their lives?
+How can the user experience can be improved further?
+What other issues users have?
+What features and functionalities make their lives easier and more flexible?
+Letting your team interact with your customers and ask questions can open the door to a wealth of new ideas.